-Elmwood, sometimes called Elmwood park, is located in Southwest Philadelphia.
-Elmwood borders Delaware County and extends to the Schuylkill River.
+Elmwood is another one of the worst areas in Philadelphia due to its high violent crime rates.
+The Elwood neighborhood is located in Southwest Philadelphia, bordering Delaware County and extending to the Schuylkill River.
 The neighborhood's population is 28,891, with a crime rate of 1,219 per 100,000 inhabitants in 2022.

 While Elmwood may not be at the top of the list, it still suffers from issues relating to gun violence and murder.
 The violent crime rate in Elmwood was 225% high than the national average in the year 2021, with 1,262 reported incidents.

 Located in Northeast Philadelphia, Frankford has a population of 39,792 and a crime rate of 1,369 crimes per 100,000 people.
 The overall crime rate is 132% higher than the national average, and the violent crime rate is 266% higher.
 There were over 1,400 reported incidents of violent crime in 2021, with assault and robbery being common.

 Last on our list of dangerous Philly neighborhoods is North Central Philadelphia, which has a population of 21,880 and a crime rate of 1,982 per 100,000 people in 2022.
 This neighborhood is located near Temple University in the Northern part of the city and has a particularly bad reputation.
 Generally, Temple University is seen as a safe campus, surrounded by many high-crime areas.

 In 2022, there were over 2,000 incidents of violent crime in North Central.
 However, property crime is far more prevalent in this neighborhood.
 The amount of reported property crime in North Central was almost 6,450 incidents in 2022, making the property crime rate 231% higher than the national average.